 Acute flaccid myelitis (AFM) is a rare but serious illness that can cause sudden weakness of muscles, loss of reflexes, and paralysis.
-Three spikes in cases of AFM have occurred in the United States—in late summer to early fall of 2014, 2016, and 2018—with over 660 confirmed cases.
-Most of the AFM cases in these outbreaks have been in children around 5 years old.
+Three spikes in cases of AFM occurred in the United States—in late summer to early fall of 2014, 2016, and 2018—with over 660 confirmed cases.
+Most of the AFM cases in these outbreaks were in children around 5 years old.
+(See "How a Summer Cold Led to a Rare AFM Diagnosis," below.)

 While the condition sounds frightening, keep in mind that AFM is very rare.
 The chances of a child getting it are less than one in a million.